We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 To make a call, activate Siri and ask it to call someone in your contacts list.
 Alternatively, you can read out the phone number you want to call.

 Decline a call

-If someone is calling and you don’t want to answer, you can decline the call by pressing the force sensor on either AirPod twice.
-This will send the call directly to voicemail, if you have one.
+If someone is calling and you don’t want to answer, you can decline the call by pressing the touch sensor on either AirPod twice.
+This will send the call directly to voicemail.